Safety Tips on Protective Eyewear

 Turtle Glasses

-• Only wear protective eyewear that was designed for the specific task at hand, goggles that protect you from dust may not protect you from radiation or other hazards.
+• Only wear protective eyewear that was designed for the specific task at hand.
+For example, goggles that protect you from splashes may not protect you from radiation or other hazards.

-• Keep your safety glasses in place even if you have other protection like a welding helmet or face shield.
+• Keep your safety glasses on, even if you wear other protection like a welding helmet or face shield.
 Flying chips or dust can get past the shield if you lift the visor.

-• Check your eye protection before using to make sure it is in good condition.
-Look at plastic visors or protectors for scratches that may limit vision or cracks that can weaken the structural strength.
+• Check your eye protection before using it to make sure it is in good condition.
+Look for chips, scratches, cracks, or stress points that may limit vision or weaken the structural strength.

 • Clean lenses with water or a lens-cleaning solution to float dirt away, rather than scratching it into the lens.

-• Don’t tamper with your equipment, it make impact it effectiveness.
+• Don’t tamper with your equipment, it may impact it's effectiveness.

-• Always keep a spare pair of protective eyewear handy.
+• If possible, keep a spare pair of protective eyewear handy.